Crosschecking Cosmic Distances from DESI BAO and DES SNe: Methodology and Data

 To make comparison, we define the ratios

-We note that BAO is calibrated through $r_d$, whereas a SN is calibrated through the absolute magnitude $M_B$.
+Although $r_d$ mathematically drops out, we include it to remind the reader that DESI constraints incorporate $r_d$ (Table \ref{tab:BAO}) whereas SNe distances require division by $r_d$.
+We note that BAO is calibrated through $r_d$, whereas SNe are calibrated through the absolute magnitude $M_B$.
 Therefore, for a given value of $M_B$, there always exists an $r_d$ so that either $R_{D_M} = 1$ or $R_{D_H} =1$.
-Noting also that $D_M$ is an integrated quantity (over $z$), it is conceivable that one can dial $R_{D_M}$ to unity through a choice of $(M_B, r_d)$ pair.